vpbasile/zzz-blank/README.md

-# ZZZ React + TypeScript + Vite + ChakraUI
+# uFocus

-A blank project with all of that stuff
+A tool for focusing